junaruga/ruby-experiment/doc/benchmark.md

 ### Fedora 31

-Tested with the following packages.
+Test with the following packages.

 ```
 $ rpm -q gcc